jonkeegan/behind-this-website/README.md

     - Try walking through the checkout process (without paying).
 Sometimes the real payee name is revealed just before you confirm the payment.
 ​
 ##### Links
 - [ ] 🔗 What domains does the website link to most?
-(Requires scraping)
+- Use [photon](https://github.com/s0md3v/Photon/wiki/Usage) or [urlscan.io](https://urlscan.io) to gather the outbound urls, (urls a site links to), as well as some high-level “intel” — who’s the site linking to the most?
+- Analyze outbound links, especially those to merch stores, for affiliate links — who’s the affiliate?
+(Especially useful for health and wellness scams)
 - [ ] ❤️ Who links to the domain most often?
     - Google search operator: "link:yourwebsite.com"
-    - Check backlinks on [ahrefs.com](https://ahrefs.com/backlink-checker) for free 💵
+    - Find who’s linking to the website of interest consistently by using a backlink checker ([ahrefs.com](https://ahrefs.com/backlink-checker), [Moz](https://moz.com/link-explorer)) — what’s the relationship between the sites?

 - [ ]  Do the links have UTM codes?

 ​

 ##### Photos, images and documents
 - [ ] 📸 Are there author photos?
   - Use reverse image search to see if the same images appear elsewhere